 Note: Amendments have been made to the Animal (Scientific Procedures) Act 1986 which came into force on 1 January 2013.
 This Act regulates procedures that are carried out on certain animals for scientific research that may cause pain, suffering, distress or lasting harm.
 Thus, you may need a licence under this 1986 Act in addition to a protected species licence if your proposal is likely to cause pain, etc..

-Please can all application forms be sent to Scottish Natural Heritage by post as signed paper copies.
-No action will be taken until a completed signed copy has been received.
-Where at all possible, supporting documentation should be e-mailed to the species licensing team making a clear reference to the licence application.
+Where possible, supporting documentation should be e-mailed to the species licensing team making a clear reference to your licence application.

 Several of our plants and fungi are protected.
 Find out what needs a licence and how to apply for one.